Cloud-Schematics/classic-vsi-autoscaling-solution/README.md

-# Autoscale the Classic virtual servers VSI on IBM Cloud based on spike in user load
+# Autoscale the Classic VSIs

 You can use a simple terraform template (or module) - to provision a group of Virtual Servers (VSI or VM instance) on the IBM Cloud classic infrastructure, with a Load Balancer that can route the incoming traffic to the VM.
 And, run your application on these VMs.